antoniusnaumann/galvan-lang/README.md

 }
 ```
 `!` operator unwraps the result and early returns if the result is an error.
 This is identical to the `?` operator in Rust.

 `?` is the safe call operator in Galvan.
 The subsequent expression is only evaluated if the result is not an error and not none.

-`??` is the null-coalescing operator, you can use it to provide a default if the left-hand side expression is none
+`??` is the null-coalescing operator, you can use it to provide a default if the left-hand side expression is none.
+The right-hand side of the null-coalescing operator cannot be a return or throw expression.

 ### Union Types
 Galvan supports union types everywhere where a type identifier is expected: